Rosiak/esphome-tesla-ble/README.md

 ## Features
 - Controls.
-Note these do not show the current value, they are controls only.
-For example, use the Climate sensor (see below) to see what if the climate is on or off.
+Where indicated, these use the current sensor value for the control (but be aware that changing a value/state has a delay before it is reflected in the corresponding sensor - it takes time to send the messages to the vehicle to make the control and then read back the new value - it might look like the control has been rejected as the value reverts to the previous value; be patient!).
+   - Open/close boot
-   - Open/close charge port flap
+   - Open/close charge port flap.
+Uses current sensor value
+   - Turn on/off charger
    - Set charging amps
-   - Set charging limit (%)
+   - Set charging limit (%).
+Uses current sensor value
-   - Turn on/off charger
-   - Turn on/off climate
+   - Turn on/off climate.
+Uses current sensor value
+   - Flash lights
+   - Open frunk
    - Turn on/off sentry mode
+   - Sound horn
    - Turn on/off steering wheel heater
+   - Vent/close windows
    - Wake up vehicle
 - Vehicle information sensors.
 There are two categories, those available even when asleep and those only when awake.
 Always available:
-  - Asleep / awake
+  - Asleep/awake
-  - Doors locked / unlocked
+  - Doors locked/unlocked
-  - User present / not present
+  - User present/not present
 - Only when awake:
   - Charge current (Amps)
-  - Charging flap open / closed
+  - Charging flap open/closed
   - Charge level (%)
+  - Charge limit (%)
   - Charge power (kW)
-  - Charge limit (%)
   - Charging state (eg Stopped, Charging)
   - Climate (On or Off)
+  - Exterior temperature (°C)
+  - Interior temperature (°C)
-  - Last update (the last time a response was received from the Infotainment system, dows not go "Unknown")
+  - Last update (the last time a response was received from the Infotainment system, dows not go "Unknown" once a response has been received)
   - Odometer (miles, see below for km)
   - Range (miles, see below for km)
   - Shift state (eg Invalid, R, N, D)